djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-05-19-after-a-good-run-thoughts.markdown

 ---
 layout: post
-title:  "After a good run: thoughts on running."
+title:  "After a good run: some thoughts on running."
 date:   2021-05-19 23:36:00 -0400
 categories: blog
 use_math: false